 And how else are you supposed to learn?
 You wouldn't want someone who had never been trained as a doctor saying that they know all about medical science.
 You wouldn't consider yourself an expert on theoretical physics if you'd not done plenty of (i.e. lifelong) education and research into it, and even as an "expert," you would still want to be aware of how much more there is out there to know.
 Otherwise, what would the point be?
 So why would anyone who isn't black say that they know better than a black person what the black experience is?
 It's prideful, it's foolish, it's naive.
 All of us need to accept our lack of knowledge and expertise, and turn to those who do know instead so that we can understand.

 Besides facing up to our pride, we also need to stop being so afraid, it's true.
 That fear is tied up with our pride very deeply.
 We're afraid to admit our lack of knowledge.
 Afraid to show our weakness.
 Afraid of being seen as racist/sexist/ableist.
 But guess what?
 Just about everyone is going to be those things at some point, often accidentally.
 Even those with underprivileged experience will have prejudice against even their own people at times, because that's what society's taught them.
 I still constantly catch myself saying sexist things.
 The fact of our own limited experience, our lack of knowledge, makes us all prejudiced.
-We need to accept that--but that doesn't meant it's okay to continue in our ignorance.
+We need to accept that--but that doesn't mean it's okay to continue in our ignorance.